LukasFrankenQ/egs_market_integration/runs_conducted.md

 - differentiate carrier between injection and production
 - static capacity factors for generation?
 - respect cascading of efficiency in the dh case
+- should max_hours be adapted for 3h timesteps?

 ### Ideas jotted down